Punnichy

-Punnichy is located along Highway 15 in the heart of the Touchwood Hills between Quinton and Lestock.
-It is surrounded by four First Nation reserves: Muskowekwan, Kawacatoose, Daystar and Gordon.
+Punnichy is along Highway 15 in the heart of the Touchwood Hills between Quinton and Lestock.
+It is surrounded by four First Nation reserves: Muskowekwan, Kawacatoose, Day Star, and Gordon.
 Punnichy was the location of one of the last operating residential schools in Canada, Gordon Indian Residential School, which closed in 1996.

 Punnichy is part of the provincial constituency Last Mountain-Touchwood and federal constituency Regina—Qu'Appelle.

-In 2009, Punnichy celebrated its centennial.

 History

 Punnichy incorporated as a village on October 22, 1909.